Frequently Asked Questions

 MS and PhD students are admitted only for the fall semester.
-Applications should be completed by December 15 for the subsequent fall term.
+Applications will open on September 1 and should be completed by December 15 for the subsequent fall term.
 We will contact competitive applicants via email to complete an admissions interview.

 MS students can find financial-aid opportunities by contacting the Fellowships and Financial Aid Office through Cornell’s Graduate School.
 Fellowships covering the cost of tuition and a taxable stipend may be awarded to PhD students on a case-by-case basis.

 Cornell University’s International Services Office of Global Learning can assist international students with a variety of services from immigration issues to campus life.

 Admission is extremely selective and is based on both the strength of the applicant and the availability of faculty to advise new graduate students.
-Typically no more than two to three MS and PhD students are admitted in a particular year, and it is fairly common for SHA not to admit any students in a particular admission cycle.
+Typically no more than two to three MS and PhD students are admitted in a particular year, and it is fairly common for Nolan not to admit any students in a particular admission cycle.

 A competitive PhD applicant typically has an exceptional academic record, including research experience, a competitive GRE or GMAT (score above 700 for GMAT), relevant hospitality and teaching experience, a well-articulated statement of purpose, and a record of published hospitality papers or articles in relevant journals or trade publications.